courtney-maynard/data440/hw2/hw2_report.md

     - for each tweet, find the url entitity if it exists, and discard all irrelevant primarily audio/visual link, keeping all other links found
     - outputs the validity ratio to understand how many links result from every twitter request batch
-    - writes and saves all links into a test file''' def extract_links():
+    - writes and saves all links into a test file
+'''
+def extract_links():

     tweet_content = []